Dr. Anu Bajaj FAQs

 Where are the scars placed in eyelid surgery?

 Upper blepharoplasty scars are hidden in the upper eyelid crease.
 Lower blepharoplasty scars are typically placed just under the eyelashes and may extend into a natural crow’s-feet line.
+Certain technqiues in a lower blepharoplasty may be inside the conjunctiva of the eye itself (transconjunctival) as well.

 Can upper and lower eyelid surgery be combined?